A moderate walking tour along an ancient thoroughfare through central Japan.

 A long descent follows on a footpath through mixed forest.
 Nearing the end a dramatic view opens up across a valley to the next post town of Sakamoto.
 The final section of the walk is along a disused track-bed of a rack-and-pinion railway that once connected the Kanto plain surrounding Tokyo with the highlands of Karuizawa and beyond.
 It was replaced in 1997 by Shinkansen bullet trains, which speed out of sight in tunnels bored through nearby mountains.
 From here we travel first by a local and then a bullet train to Tokyo, where we arrive late afternoon.

 We complete our walk over the last kilometre of the Nakasendo Way to Nihonbashi and the famous bridge after which the district is named.
 This bridge is where the old highway terminated and it makes a fitting site to complete our journey.
-We retire to our hotel in central Tokyo and our final evening meal of the tour together.
+Our hotel is nearby in central Tokyo and we enjoy a delicious final dinner together at a local restaurant.

 Accommodation: Western-style hotel.